ohzinteractive/PIT/README.md

   if(input.left_mouse_button_released)
     console.log('released')

-  console.log("mouse_pos", input.mouse_pos) // on mobile this will represent the center of all active touches
+  console.log("mouse_pos", input.mouse_pos) // on mobile this will represent the position of the primary touch
   console.log("normalized mouse pos", input.NDC) // NDC stands for normalized device coordinates